Assignment 4: Stacking Queues

 Your second task is to implement a generic

 Your implementation must be done in terms of an array that grows by doubling as needed.
-It’s up to you whether you want to use a basic Java array or the
+It’s up to you whether you want to use a built-in Java array or the

 SimpleArray class you know and love; just in case you prefer the latter, we’ve once again included it on the Piazza post for this assignment.
 Your initial array must have a length of one slot only!
 (Trust us, that’s going to make debugging the “doubling” part a lot easier.)